George-Ober/doomsday-trainer/README.md

 I'm assuming you know the [doomsday rule and the "odd +11" method](https://en.wikipedia.org/wiki/Doomsday_rule#The_%22odd_+_11%22_method).

+You can access a [live demo](https://george-ober.github.io/doomsday-trainer/) that can be installed and used offline as a PWA.

 ## Why write another?

 Many other projects hosted on GitHub offer similar functionnalities, but they do not allow the user to keep track of their progress by keeping a log of all the times they played.
+The data is, of course, **stored locally** in the $localStorage$, and can be **exported as a JSON** file by clicking the Download Data button.

 In fact, if you are a data junkie, here is an example of an entry for a "round":